ing-bank/zkflow/docs/limitations.md

 To be discussed: how to manage that for each command, there can be a mix of state types within inputs/outputs/references.
 E.g. I sell a house.
 Inputs contain state of type HouseState and of type CashState, so do outputs.
 Perhaps there is also a SaleAgreementState as an additional output, and a reference state of type GovernmentHouseIdentifierState

+# Fixed lengt

+* Until Zinc starts to support arbitrary length loops, the following needs to be fixed length (hardcoded in the circuit):
+    * number of tx components in all groups
+    * the size of each component, and of each attribute of each component